haasn/libplacebo/README.md

 uses its own namespace (`ra_` instead of `pl_`).

 **NOTE**: The port of RA into libplacebo is currently very WIP, and right now only the vulkan-based interface is exported.
-It's also not very tested/stable.

 ### Tier 2 (GLSL generating primitives)